-The Injury Prevention & Research Center (IPRC) addresses the leading causes of injury to Illinois children and adolescents through behavioral risk reduction and the promotion of safe physical and social environments.
+Lurie Children’s Injury Prevention and Research Center (IPRC) addresses the leading causes of injury to Illinois children and adolescents through behavioral risk reduction and the promotion of safe physical and social environments.

-Staff works closely with the Injury Free Coalition for Kids (IFCK) and Lurie Children’s serves as a formal site for Safe at Play, Safe at Home, Safe Sleep, Safe on the Road and Stop the Falls campaigns.
-Lurie is the lead agency for the Safe Kids Chicago and Safe Kids Illinois coalitions.
-Members of each coalition include healthcare providers, government officials, law enforcement personnel, and social service agencies who create and implement injury prevention programming.
-Injury surveillance data from Lurie Children's Child Health Data Lab also helps to guide IPRC priorities and activities.
+Lurie Children’s is also the lead agency for Safe Kids Illinois and Safe Kids Chicago.
+Members of each coalition include healthcare providers, government officials, law enforcement personnel, and social service agencies who create and implement injury prevention programming, including:

-Lurie Children's Institute for Sports Medicine led efforts to change the laws around concussion safety, establishing “return to sports” and “return to learn” protocols
+Lurie Children's Institute for Sports Medicine led efforts to change the laws around concussion safety, establishing “Return to Learn” and “Return to Sports” protocols.